Last updated on June 14th, 2019 at 11:39 pm.

-FedLoan handles federal loan servicing for millions of borrowers.
+FedLoan servicing is a provider of government student loans.
+They handle federal loan servicing for millions of borrowers.
 This means that FedLoan does not actually lend the money; instead, they handle everything thereafter.

 FedLoan collects payments, issues statements, works with borrowers on repayment plans, and so on.
-FedLoan is also related to AES in another key way: they have the same parent company, PHEAA.
+FedLoan is also related to AES student loans in another key way: they have the same parent company, PHEAA.

 What is Federal Loan Servicing?